nus-cs2103-AY2324S1/ip/docs/README.md

-# User Guide for Orion
+# Orion User Guide

 ## Features

-### Managing your tasks
+### Adding tasks

 Users can add tasks of 3 kinds,<br>
 a TODO task that contains a description,<br>
 a DEADLINE task that contains a description and a deadline,<br>
 an EVENT task that contains a description, an event start date and an event end date.

+### Removing tasks

-Users can also delete tasks if the task is no longer relevant.
+Users can remove tasks if the task is no longer relevant.

+### Marking tasks as done

+Users can mark/unmark a task as done/not yet done.

-### Finding your tasks
+### Finding tasks

 Users can find tasks using its description(or partial description) effectively.

+### Saving tasks

+Tasks added to Orion will be saved automatically.

+### Loading tasks

+Tasks that were previously saved will be loaded up automatically after launching.

 ## Usage